Portugal Golden Visa for Americans

 Service scope

 You get a managed case plan.
-US tax advice, Portuguese legal advice, and investment advice stay with licensed specialists.
+Licensed specialists handle US tax advice, Portuguese legal advice, and investment advice within their professional scope.

 Included workstreams